xiaobixu/Airbnb-Smoke-Test-with-Robot-Framework/README.md

 ## Specifications & Requirement:
 ### Basic search based on location
-* User can search for accommodations by inputting city names \n
+* User can search for accommodations by inputting city names
 ### Basic login errors
-* User can not login with empty phone number input \n
+* User can not login with empty phone number input
-* User can not login with fake phone number \n
+* User can not login with fake phone number
-* User can not enter letters into phone number input field \n
+* User can not enter letters into phone number input field
 ### More test cases

 ## How to run the test